apache/incubator-taverna-site/content/documentation/glossary/index.md

 There is another level of service configuration that is the same for all services that deals with how the control layer around the service will execute in Taverna.
-These configurations can be used to specify whether users wants a service to be invoked several times in a <a href="#service_looping">loop</a>, how they want the service to <a href="#list_handling">handle incoming lists of data</a>, etc.
+These configurations can be used to specify whether users wants a service to be invoked several times in a [loop](#service_looping), how they want the service to [handle incoming lists of data](#list_handling), etc.

 <a name="credential_manager"></a>
 ##Credential Manager##